We open our new season with a classic Quentin Collins five piece. Always popular, Quentin, born locally in Forest Gate, is

-Gate, is an outstanding trumpeter who graduated from the Guildhall
+an outstanding trumpeter who graduated from the Guildhall School of

-School of Music by winning the 'Best Finals' prize.
-Already with a
+Music by winning the 'Best Finals' prize.
+Already with a wealth of

-wealth of experience, he has worked with the likes of Jean Toussaint,
+experience, he has worked with the likes of Fred Wesley, Gregory Porter, Jean Toussaint, Stan Tracey,

-Stan Tracey, Norma Winstone, Roy Ayers, John Surman, Roy Hargrove, Tim
+Norma Winstone, Roy Ayers, John Surman, Roy Hargrove, Tim Garland and

-Garland and Ray Gelato.
-In 2007 Quentin released his debut solo album
+Ray Gelato.
+In 2007 Quentin released his debut solo album "If Not Now,

-"If Not Now, Then When?" on SunlightSquare Records to much critical
+Then When?" on SunlightSquare Records to much critical acclaim.
+He is

-acclaim.
-He is now the regular trumpet player for the Kyle Eastwood
+now the regular trumpet player for the Kyle Eastwood band, with whom he

-style is a sizzling update of the Morgan/Hubbard approach" - MOJO
+Trumpeter whose style is a sizzling update of the Morgan/Hubbard

-Tonight's Festival band, specially formed for this one-off gig, should really raise the roof.
-Winston Rollins, Chris Storr, Dave Ital and bandleader Derek Nash, are all members of Jools Holland's famed Rhythm & Blues Orchestra.
-Pete Whittaker is a leading exponent of the hammond organ, Geoff Gascoyne the go-to bass player and Clive Fenner the hugely experienced host and resident drummer of the long established East Side Jazz Club in Leytonstone.
+Tonight's band should really raise the roof.
+Winston Rollins, Chris Storr and bandleader Derek Nash, are all members of Jools Holland's famed Rhythm & Blues Orchestra.
+Dave Ital's a top session guitarist and then some.
+Pete Whittaker is a leading exponent of the Hammond organ, Geoff Gascoyne the go-to bass player and Clive Fenner the hugely experienced host and resident drummer of the long established East Side Jazz Club in Leytonstone.

 Derek Nash is a vibrant and charismatic performer on all four saxes from soprano to baritone.
 Derek is of course best known as leader and arranger, since its inception 30 years ago, of the award winning ensemble 'Sax Appeal'.
 His playing credits include David Sanborn, Mavis Staples, Eric Clapton, Tom Jones, Jools Holland and the late Spike Robinson with whom he recorded an award winning CD 'Young Lions Old Tigers'.
 Derek is also a respected recording engineer.
 He was awarded a gold disc for his work on 'Pointless Nostalgic' by Jamie Cullum and has recorded for Bobby Wellins, Dave O'Higgins, Martin Drew, Geoff Gascoyne, Georgie Fame and George Melly.